uab-cgds-worthey/rosalution/paper.md

 consideration.
 It is designed not only to facilitate analysis and generation of biological insights for an individual case, but also aims to enrich subsequent data mining and process improvement for meta-analyses.

+# State of the field

+​​Precision animal modeling involves creating genetically engineered animals with specific molecular alterations identified in human diseases, such as cancer, neurodegenerative disorders, and cardiovascular conditions.
+The models generated serve as invaluable tools for molecular diagnostics, biomedical research, and drug development in particular.
+Over recent years, advances in molecular biology, cell biology, and computational methodologies have increased applications for these models.
+Widespread adoption of whole exome and genome sequencing has accelerated the identification of disease genes and rare disease-causing variations.
+Advanced algorithms and software have streamlined data analysis, helping researchers filter out common genetic variants and prioritize rare, potentially disease-causing ones.
+CRISPR-Cas9 technology has made precise genetic alterations in animals more accessible.
+Collectively, these advancements have revolutionized our ability to identify and understand molecular variations underlying human diseases, greatly enhanced our knowledge of biological processes and disease mechanisms, and empowered us to test therapies and drugs using precision animal models.

+Selecting the right variants for precision animal models often involves reviewing research publications and, in some cases, employing custom scripts and pipelines to integrate data from various sources.
+These datasets and tools encompass variant annotation software like ANNOVAR, Variant Effect Predictor (VEP) [@mclaren_ensembl_2016], or SnpEff, which provide crucial information about variant location, functional impact, and potential disease associations.
+Variant allele frequency and disease association repositories like ClinVar [@landrum_clinvar_2018], ExAC, and gnomAD offer insights into variant prevalence in the general population and their links to diseases.
+Damage prediction algorithms like VAAST, PolyPhen-2 [@adzhubei_method_2010], and SIFT [@ng_predicting_2001] aid in predicting variant pathogenicity based on sequence conservation, functional impact, and population frequencies.
+Rare disease collaborative databases and platforms are also valuable resources for variant selection and interpretation.

+While the development of pipelines and tools for precision animal modeling requires significant effort, there's a notable tool called MARRVEL (Model organism Aggregated Resources for Rare Variant ExpLoration) designed to assist users in exploring data from these repositories for variant consideration.
+MARRVEL provides a wealth of curated information about human genes and variants, along with their orthologous genes in seven model organisms.
+It aids in assessing whether a variant of unknown significance (VUS) in a known disease-causing gene or a variant in a gene of uncertain significance (GUS) might be pathogenic.
+The tool aggregates data from various sources, including OMIM [@amberger_omimorg_2015], ExAC/gnomAD, ClinVar [@landrum_clinvar_2018], Geno2MP, DGV, and DECIPHER, and offers insights into orthologous genes, expression patterns, and Gene Ontology (GO) terms across both human and model organisms.

+Although MARRVEL provides extensive, carefully selected, and organized information, it doesn't currently support direct user curation or annotation.
+Nevertheless, the ability to curate data, as seen in platforms like Rosalution, offers numerous advantages.
+It encourages collaboration and knowledge sharing within the scientific community, driving researchers and experts to contribute insights and annotations.
+User-curated data enables rapid integration of new research findings, maintains standardized data representation, and reduces the likelihood of errors or misinterpretations.
+As precision medicine and animal modeling continue to advance, user-curated data plays a vital role in staying at the forefront of scientific discovery.

 # Statement of Need

 Gene editing approaches are used to generate precision disease animal models (e.g., cells, worms, zebrafish)